AraVraelHalt/Codebase-Explorer/README.md

 - Drag nodes in the graph to explore file dependencies visually.
 - **Sidebar file panel:**
   - Click a file to expand its details (functions and imports)
   - Highlights connected edges in the graph
+- **Search Bar:**
+  - Filter files by name in side panel
+  - Search includes substring matching
 - **Graph nodes:**
   - Click a node to highlight edges (to and from the node)
   - Does **not** expand sidebar info, keeping exploration and inspection separate